-The Lifecycle Committee consists of a dedicated group of unassuming individuals, who don’t seek recognition, and who are collectively driven to ensure that the Lifecycle Event Series is hugely successful and is thoroughly enjoyed by everybody involved.
-There are many task areas for the planning and execution of the Lifecycle Event Series that the Committee is responsible for, including event coordination, public relations, communications, marketing, sponsorship, volunteer management and administration.
+The Lifecycle Committee consists of a dedicated group of unassuming individuals, who don’t seek recognition, and who are collectively driven to ensure that the Lifecycle Event is hugely successful and is thoroughly enjoyed by everybody involved.
+There are many task areas for the planning and execution of the Lifecycle Event that the Committee is responsible for, including event coordination, public relations, communications, marketing, sponsorship, volunteer management and administration.

 The collaboration between Committee members is a truly uplifting experience, as we strive toward a common goal to serve the ACT and Southern NSW communities in assisting the essential work of the Leukaemia Foundation.
 Further to this, to see our efforts in turn facilitate the genuine support of members of the public, businesses and school groups to rally behind the cause, is rewarding beyond words.

 We welcome new Committee members, so if this outline of the Lifecycle Committee environment is appealing, please contact us.

 Blood cancer changes the lives of thousands of Australians every year, and the Leukaemia Foundation is ready to help them face the challenges ahead.

 The Leukaemia Foundation provides personalised and practical support for people affected by blood cancers and related blood disorders, and their loved ones.
 Blood cancers include leukaemia, lymphoma and myeloma.
 All services are delivered at no cost to patients and families and are available in metropolitan, regional and rural areas across Australia.

 The services provided by the Leukaemia Foundation include education and support programs, accommodation, a transport program, and other practical and emotional assistance to patients and families to help reduce the impact of blood cancer.